AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 ### Map attributes and identities {#map}

-Select XDM fields to export with the profiles and map them with the corresponding Adobe Campaign fields.
+Select XDM fields to export with the profiles and map them to the corresponding Adobe Campaign fields.

 >[!IMPORTANT]
 >